-Given that one of the protagonists in Southland Tales -- an ensemble postmodern action-musical satire set in pre-apocalyptic Los Angeles -- is a psychic porn star who writes a screenplay based on prophetic visions; and given that the film's sprawling narrative drew inspiration from vision-questers Philip K. Dick and Andy Warhol; and given that the movie can be an impenetrable mind-fuck no matter how many times one sees it; I wanted to give its writer/director, Richard Kelly, the benefit of the doubt.
+Given that one of the protagonists in Southland Tales—an ensemble postmodern action-musical satire set in pre-apocalyptic Los Angeles—is a psychic porn star who writes a screenplay based on prophetic visions; and given that the film's sprawling narrative drew inspiration from vision-questers Philip K. Dick and Andy Warhol; and given that the movie can be an impenetrable mind-fuck no matter how many times one sees it; I wanted to give its writer and director, Richard Kelly, the benefit of the doubt.

 He chuckled at my question.

 "There was definitely some alien intelligence running through my DNA at some point in the process," Kelly said.
 "I look back and sort of laugh at where some of this could've come from."

 I asked him for an example, and Kelly -- now a muscular, clean-cut 38 -- looked down at his ham-and-cheese omelet and paused.
 His brow, glistening from the heat of a Venice Beach afternoon, furrowed.
 He shook his head and, after a beat, corrected himself.

 "Y'know, on second thought, it all comes from a logical place," Kelly said.
 "I just think the ambition of it and the density of it is something that" -- he paused again -- "is very intimidating, in retrospect."